Record a Meeting or a Group Call in Microsoft Teams

 Record a Meeting or a Group Call

-• To start the recording, go to the meeting controls and select More options (the three dots ...) > Start recording.
+• To start the recording, go to the Meeting controls > More options icon (...) > Record and transcribe > Start Recording.

-• Everyone in the meeting is notified that the recording has started and is posted to the chat history.
+• Everyone in the meeting will be notified that the recording has started and will be posted to the chat history.

-• To stop recording go to the meeting controls and select More options (the three dots ...) > Stop recording.
+• To stop recording go to the Meeting controls > More options icon (...) > Record and transcribe > Start Recording.

-• The recording is processed (which is generally fast but can take some time), saved to Microsoft Stream, and is ready to play.
+• The recording is then processed (which can take some time), saved to Microsoft Stream, and is ready to play.

 Note: In addition to storing the recording on Microsoft Stream, Microsoft will provide a link to the recording in the meeting chat, available for seven days.
 Recording continues even if the person who started the recording has left the meeting.
 The recording stops automatically once everyone leaves the meeting.
 If someone forgets to leave the meeting, the recording automatically ends after four hours, but a new recording will begin.